-DHT Holdings - Looking At The Numbers.
+DHT Holdings: Looking At The Numbers

 Because total revenue comes from both spot and time charters, the company reports not only effective Time Charter Equivalent, but also discloses spot Time Charter Equivalent; for Q4 it was $59,200, but increased to $66,400 in Q1.

-Summary and Looking Forward
+Summary And Looking Forward

 Overall, the company saw an increase in both spot and effective Time Charter Equivalent rates quarter over quarter.
 DHT realized greater revenue in the first quarter, but due to higher expenses, taxes and a loss on derivatives, the company realized lower net income, thus missing earnings expectations.
 Finally, the board of directors declared another impressive dividend of $0.35 per share payable May 26th to shareholders of record as of May 19th.

 Other than the pending dividend, everything up to this point is past news.
 The big questions lay in the future.
-Fortunately, the company did provide some forward looking guidance: "Thus far in the second quarter of 2020, 66% of the available VLCC spot days have been booked at an average rate of $110,400 per day on a discharge to discharge basis." and provided the following table:
+Fortunately, the company did provide some forward-looking guidance: "Thus far in the second quarter of 2020, 66% of the available VLCC spot days have been booked at an average rate of $110,400 per day on a discharge to discharge basis." and provided the following table:

 Image: Table I from DHT first quarter earnings